learn-co-curriculum/js-basics-javascript-basics-quiz/README.md

 ( ) `test` will equal `2` ( ) `test` will equal `1` (X) JavaScript will raise a TypeError ( ) `test` will equal `undefined`

-?: If we declare a variable, `let test = 1`, then later, reassign, stating `var test = 2`, what will happen?
+?: If we declare a variable, `let test = 1`, then later, reassign, stating `var test = 2`, what will happen if both are in the same scope?

 ( ) both variables will be declared (X) JavaScript will raise a SyntaxError ( ) `var test` will reassign `let test` ( ) `var test` will be ignored as `test` is already declared